-But before you file a wrongful death action and begin the process of a civil suit, you may have questions about how much you can recover, and what the wrongful death lawsuit settlement average is.
+But before you file a wrongful death action and begin the process of a civil suit, you may have questions about how much you can recover, and what the average wrongful death lawsuit settlement is.

 It is important to know that all wrongful death claims are different, and therefore you should not expect to recover the same settlement as another claimant.

-Damages Available in a Wrongful Death Suit
+Damages Available in a Georgia Wrongful Death Suit

 A wrongful death claim is a type of civil action that may be brought when the death of one party is caused by the wrongful act, neglect, or recklessness of another party, and when the decedent would have had a cause of action to bring forth a personal injury claim against the defendant but for death.